s-panferov/awesome-typescript-loader/README.md

 ### compiler *(string) (default='typescript')*

 Allows use of TypeScript compilers other than the official one.
-Must be set to the NPM name of the compiler, e.g. *ntypescript* or the path to a `tsc` file.
+Must be set to the NPM name of the compiler, e.g. *ntypescript* or the path to a package folder.
 Note that the compiler must be installed in **your** project.
 You can also use nightly versions.